rohanverma94/The-Open-Copter/README.md

 ## Directory Structure ##

-* (root-dir)/ quadcopter-core - core firmware for quadcopter.
+* (project-root-dir)/ quadcopter-core - core firmware for quadcopter.
-* (root-dir)/ quadcopter-simulation - matlab/octave simulation for quadcopter.
+* (project-root-dir)/ quadcopter-simulation - matlab/octave simulation for quadcopter.
-* (root-dir)/ quacopter-documentation - quadcopter full documentation
+* (project-root-dir)/ quacopter-documentation - quadcopter full documentation
-* (root-dir)/ quadcopter-controller - hand-held controller
+* (project-root-dir)/ quadcopter-controller - hand-held controller

 ## Uploading Firmware(s) ##

+Navigate to (project-root-dir) then do following:

 ### Core Firmware: ###

 * Command Line via avrdude (Linux)

-avrdude -v -p atmega328p -c arduino -P /dev/ttyUSB0 -b 57600 -D -U flash:w: quadcopter.hex:i
+avrdude -C "avrdude.conf" -v -p atmega328p -c arduino -P /dev/ttyUSB0 -b 57600 -D -U flash:w: quadcopter.hex:i

     -b This option sets the baud rate for communicating with the board -p This specifies the target type.
 The configuration file for avrdude has a long list of supported targets, with all the important parameters for each.